How to Start Working Out: A First-90-Days Guide for People Who've Quit Before

 If reading more articles made people fit, every YouTube fitness commenter would be shredded.

 Everything a beginner needs to know fits on an index card.
-The hard part was never the knowledge — it's that most plans are designed for the person you are on day one, and day-one you is a wildly unreliable narrator.
-Day-one you is motivated, rested, and slightly delusional.
-Day-one you signs week-five you up for six sessions a week and a meal plan involving four kinds of containers.
+The knowledge was never the hard part.
+The problem is that most plans are built for the person you are on day one — and day-one you is a wildly unreliable narrator.
+Day-one you is motivated, rested, and a little delusional.
+Day-one you signs week-five you up for six sessions a week and a meal plan with four kinds of containers.

-So before we get to sets and reps: your job in the first ninety days is not to optimize.
+So before we get to sets and reps, get this straight: your job in the first ninety days is not to optimize.
 It's to become a person who trains.
-Those are different projects, and the second one is the only one that matters yet.
+Those are two different projects — and the second one is the only one that matters yet.

 The five dials that actually matter